codewithnnamdi/async-resolve/README.md

 # async-resolve
-Async Resolve is a utility method for resolving a promise with a value or a promise. after a set amount of time.
+Async Resolve is a utility method for resolving a module in object form after a set amount of time.

 ## Installation
 ```bash